 - We are going to do a backup, which is the default, so click Next

-- Change the Destination to Google Drive then click Next:
+- Change the Destination to Google Drive (Use my account) then click Next:

 - You may now get a prompt telling you that a window will open where you can change the profile.
 Click OK

 - Now we can choose which files we want to backup to Google Drive and where on Google Drive we want them stored.
-To do this click the folder icon next to the Source button:
+To do this click the folder icon in the Source edit box:

 - In this example we'll choose the C:\ drive and select a folder on it.
 So after selecting your folder, and returning to the Profile Setup window, we are going to click the Choose sub-directories and files button: